GugaGlonti/promofy-leaderboard-service/README.md

 An extensive API documentation is available via Swagger UI at `http://localhost:3000/api` when the service is running.
 The OpenAPI json file can be found at `http://localhost:3000/api-json`.

+## Kafka UI

+A Kafka UI is available at `http://localhost:8080` when the service is running.